m-morrone/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

      This command takes the user to the VNC server.

-Table: Set Up SSH Tunnel Procedure
+Table: Set up SSH Tunnel Procedure

 ..
 NOTE::